Even Your Small Items are Worth Protecting.

 • Your credit rating

-• How much it would cost to replace your stuff
+• How much it would cost to replace your items

 • How close you are to risks like rivers

-• Your policy options, including loss settlement, policy limits, deductible, and coverages
+• Policy options (e.g., loss settlement, policy limits, deductible and coverage)

-• Bundle your tenant and car or other type of insurance with one company
+• Bundle your tenant and car insurance policies

 • Raise your deductible

-Working with a broker is the best way to lower the cost of your Ontario tenant insurance.
+Work with a Sharp Insurance tenant broker today — it’s the best way to lower the cost of your Ontario tenant insurance.
 We take care of the price shopping and make sure you’re getting the discounts you’re eligible for.